SilasBerger/microbit/projects/maqueen-rc-car/README.md

 ***
 **Issue:** _When I press the `A` button on the remote control, it crashes._

 **Solution:** This behavior is expected.
-The Microbit tries to start communicating with its Maqueen, as soon as it is set to `car controller` mode.
+The Micro:bit tries to start communicating with its Maqueen, as soon as it is set to `car controller` mode.
 If it can't find one, it crashes.
-Disconnect the Microbit from its power source and reconnect it, to resolve the issue.
+Disconnect the Micro:bit from its power source and reconnect it, to resolve the issue.

 ***